j-fu/ExtendableSparse.jl/README.md

 Any linear algebra method on `ExtendableSparseMatrix` starts with a `flush!` method which adds the LNK entries and the existing CSC entries into a new CSC struct and resets the LNK struct.

-`ExtendableSparseMatrix` is aimed to work as a drop-in replacement to `SparseMatrixCSC` in finite element and finite volume codes especally in those cases where the sparsity structure is hard to detect a priori and where working with an intermediadte COO representation appears to be not convenient.
+`ExtendableSparseMatrix` is aimed to work as a drop-in replacement to `SparseMatrixCSC` in finite element and finite volume codes especially in those cases where the sparsity structure is hard to detect a priori and where working with an intermediadte COO representation appears to be not convenient.

 ## Caveat

 This package assumes that a  $m \times n$  matrix is sparse if *each* row and *each* column have less than $C$ entries with
-$C << n$ and $C <<m$ .
+$C << n$ and $C << m$ .
 Adding a full matrix row will be a performance hit.

 ## Working with ForwardDiff